MorganKryze/ConsoleAppVisuals/docs/introduction/new_elements.md

-# Advanced App
+# New elements

-This tutorial will show you how to create a more complex console application using the `ConsoleAppVisuals` package.
-You will learn:
+In this section, you will learn:

 - How to remove elements
 - Discover the inspector elements
 - Discover data visualization with `TableView`, `TableSelector` and `Matrix` elements
-- Discover menu and user flow using `ScrollingMenu` element
+- Discover `ScrollingMenu` element

 ## Setup